-Undergraduate degree applicants may transfer credits for courses taken at regionally or nationally accredited institutions of higher education when a grade of C or above has been earned.
-Transfer credits will be viewed in context of the student's proposed program of study.
+Undergraduate degree applicants may transfer credits from an accredited institution of higher education with a grade of C or better.
+Transfer credits will be reviewed on an individual basis.
 Transfer credits will be judged as appropriate to the student's program by the program's director.

-A student may also receive credit for extra-institutional learning by achieving a minimum score, as determined by the School of Education, on Advanced Placement (AP), College-Level Examination Program (CLEP), or DSST examination programs approved by the American Council on Education's Center for Lifelong Learning.
+A student may also receive credit for extra-institutional learning by achieving a minimum score, as determined by the School of Education, on Advanced Placement (AP), College-Level Examination Program (CLEP), or DSST examinations approved by the American Council on Education's Center for Lifelong Learning.

-A maximum of 60 credits may be transferred into an undergraduate degree program in the School of Education, including credits by examination.
+A maximum of 60 credits may be transferred into the program, including credits by examination.
 Prospective students should request a preliminary transfer evaluation by calling the Division's academic adviser at 410-516-9866 prior to submitting an application.

-Tuition for the academic year 2009-10 in an undergraduate program of study is \$503 per credit hour.
+Undergraduate tuition for the academic year 2010-11 is \$555 per credit hour.
 Books are included in tuition costs.
 Financial assistance is available.
-Books are included in tuition costs.